- Dr Josh Lipton-Duffin

 I am also heavily reliant on photoelectron spectroscopy (PES), both in the laboratory (XPS/UPS) and using synchrotron light (SRPES).
 The synchrotron offers advantages in terms of tunability and flux, and permits experiments such as near-edge x-ray photoelectron spectroscopy (NEXAFS), which is a related technique for studying the electronic energy levels and orientation of adsorbed surface species.

-- Dinca LE, MacLeod JM, Lipton-Duffin JA, Fu C, Ma D, Perepichka DF, Rosei F, (2015) Tailoring the reaction path in the on-surface chemistry of thienoacenes, The Journal of Physical Chemistry C p22432-22438
+- Dinca L, MacLeod J, Lipton-Duffin J, Fu C, Ma D, Perepichka D, Rosei F, (2015) Tailoring the reaction path in the on-surface chemistry of thienoacenes, Journal of Physical Chemistry C p22432-22438

-- MacLeod J, Lipton-Duffin J, Cui D, De Feyter S, Rosei F, (2015) Substrate effects in the supramolecular assembly of 1,3,5-benzene tricarboxylic acid on graphite and graphene, Langmuir: the ACS journal of surfaces and colloids p7016-7024
+- MacLeod J, Lipton-Duffin J, Cui D, De Feyter S, Rosei F, (2015) Substrate effects in the supramolecular assembly of 1,3,5-benzene tricarboxylic acid on graphite and graphene, Langmuir p7016-7024

-- Gatti R, MacLeod J, Lipton-Duffin J, Moiseev AG, Perepichka DF, Rosei F, (2014) Substrate, molecular structure, and solvent effects in 2D self-assembly via hydrogen and halogen nonding, The Journal of Physical Chemistry C p25505-25516
+- Gatti R, MacLeod J, Lipton-Duffin J, Moiseev A, Perepichka D, Rosei F, (2014) Substrate, molecular structure, and solvent effects in 2D self-assembly via hydrogen and halogen nonding, Journal of Physical Chemistry C p25505-25516

-- Lipton-Duffin J, MacLeod J, Vondracek M, Prince KC, Rosei R, Rosei F, (2014) Thermal evolution of the submonolayer near-surface alloy of ZnPd on Pd(111), Physical Chemistry Chemical Physics p4764-4770
+- Lipton-Duffin J, MacLeod J, Vondracek M, Prince K, Rosei R, Rosei F, (2014) Thermal evolution of the submonolayer near-surface alloy of ZnPd on Pd(111), Physical Chemistry Chemical Physics p4764-4770

 - MacLeod J, Lipton-Duffin J, Baraldi A, Rosei R, Rosei F, (2013) Surface structure of Pd(111) with less than half a monolayer of Zn, Physical Chemistry Chemical Physics p12488-12494

-- Lipton-Duffin J, MacLeod J, McLean AB, (2006) Detection of a Fermi-level crossing in Si(557)-Au with inverse photoemission, Physical Review B (Condensed Matter and Materials Physics) p1-8
+- Lipton-Duffin J, MacLeod J, McLean A, (2006) Detection of a Fermi-level crossing in Si(557)-Au with inverse photoemission, Physical Review B (Condensed Matter and Materials Physics) p1-8

 For more publications by this staff member, visit QUT ePrints, the University's research repository.